KunalSanghvii/Nuel/README.md

    - Integrated sales data with holiday information to assess external impacts on sales.

 3. **Visualization**
-   - Created an interactive dashboard using **Tableau/Power BI/Streamlit** to display trends, segmentation, and actionable insights.
+   - Created an interactive dashboard using **Tableau** to display trends, segmentation, and actionable insights.

 ---